HayderHatem/filament-excel-import/README.md

 - `.xltm` - Excel 2007+ Macro-Enabled XML Template Format
 - `.csv` - CSV Format (for backward compatibility)

+## Enhanced Features

+### Custom Import Model

+The package includes a custom Import model that extends Filament's default Import model with additional functionality:

+- `failedRows()` relationship for accessing failed import rows
+- `getFailedRowsCount()` method for counting failed rows
+- Enhanced error tracking and reporting

+### Failed Row Handling

+Failed rows are automatically stored in the `failed_import_rows` table with:

+- Complete row data
+- Validation errors (if any)
+- Error messages
+- Relationship to the parent import

+### Progress Notifications

+The package provides enhanced progress notifications that show:

+- Number of successfully imported rows
+- Number of failed rows
+- Links to download failed rows (when applicable)
+- Appropriate notification colors based on import status

 ## Customizing the Import Process

 ### Custom Job Class